 MABRA is a pretty good place to be.
 There are current and former local riders doing great things on big stages, some wearing national champion jerseys and holding pro contracts.
 Besides our active local race scene, there are big national and international races in or near the mid-Atlantic.
 The top-rated UCI road race in the US since 2022 has been the Maryland Cycling Classic.
 In 2026 there will be UCI road races in PA and NY, too.
 The US Pro Road National Championships are in Charleston, WV (2024-2028).
 Cyclocross has a strong local calendar plus the Charm City UCI race, PanAm continental championships at DCCX (2025-2026), and nearby national series events.

-Scheduling is a dialog between you and the officials assignor based on need, ability, and availability.
 When assigned, officials typically work a full race day.
 There is no minimum commitment of days per season or such.
-If you only work a couple of race days a year, you're still an asset to MABRA.
-In the year you get started, allow room to do a few races to get on top of it and consolidate what you learned during licensing.
+Scheduling is a dialog between you and the officials coordinator based on need, availability, and ability.
+If you stay current and only work a couple of race days a year, you're still an asset to MABRA.
+In the year you get started, try to allow room to do a handful of races so you can consolidate what you learned.
 Officiating is an acquired and perishable skill.

-It's all very reasonable.
-More in subsequent FAQs and at the links, but the big picture is:
+It's all very practical and reasonable.
+Licensing details are in the next FAQ.
+The big picture is:

+Read the rule book, take some training and a test on its application, and administrate a few things.
 Get your commissaire (official) license.
-Practical stuff: read the rule book, take some training and a test on its application, and administrate a few things.

 Work a few races to find your footing as a new official.
 See First Races.